E-40: Personal life

 E-40 lives in Danville, California, with his wife Tracey.
-They married in 1991 and have two children who grew up to become rappers: Earl Jr., who performs as Droop-E, and Emari (Issue).
+They married in 1991 and have two children who grew up to become rappers: Earl Jr. (who performs as Droop-E) and Emari (Issue).

-E-40 is a longtime San Francisco Giants fan, and gave away 15,000 figures of himself to visitors at a Giants game on June 25, 2022, where he also made the ceremonial first pitch of the game.
+E-40 is a longtime San Francisco 49ers, San Francisco Giants and Golden State Warriors fan.
+The Giants gave away 15,000 bobblehead figures of him to visitors at a Giants game on June 25, 2022, where he also made the ceremonial first pitch of the game.